nicolas-montani/Real_estate/README.md

 docker-compose up --build -d
 ```

-- Stop the allication using ^C in your terminal!

 - (If you need (you don't have to) to stop the container run the following command:)
 ```bash
 docker-compose down